Management Structure

 • The Committee is composed of five (5) Directors, consisting of two (2) Internal Directors and three (3) Non-Executive Directors, The committee chairperson is appointed out of the non-executive directors.
 The term of office is one (1) year.

-• The members of the committee in 2022 are as follows:
+• The members of the committee in 2024 are as follows: Non-executive directors: Ms. Noriko Shiono (Chairperson), Mr. Shinya Katanozaka, Ms. Yoshiko Ando

-Internal directors: Mr. Yoshinori Isozaki, Mr. Toshiya Miyoshi
+Internal directors: Mr. Yoshinori Isozaki, Mr. Takeshi Minakata

-The following bodies have been established as other advisory bodies to the President.
+The following four bodies have been established as advisory bodies to the President.

 1. Group Executive Committee

-As an advisory body that assists and supports the President & CEO in decision-making, the Company strives to improve the quality of decision-making by flexibly holding meetings consisting of the President, Executive Vice Presidents, Managing Executive Officers, Internal Auditors, and Strategic Advisors to discuss strategies and investments that have a large impact among the decisions related to group management.
+As an advisory body that assists and supports the President in making decisions, the Company strives to improve the quality of decision-making by flexibly holding meetings consisting of the Executive Officers, including the Senior Executive Officer & President and Executive Officers, Standing Audit & Supervisory Board members, professional advisors and others to discuss Group Executive Committee decisions on strategies and investments that have a major impact on the management of the Group.

 2. Group CSV Committee

 The Group CSV Committee deliberates the planning of Group CSV policies and strategies and monitors the progress status of CSV initiatives.
-The committee presents proposals and reports as necessary to the Group Executive Committee and the Board of Directors, which are reflected in the Group's overall strategy.
+The committee presents reports to the Board of Directors, which are reflected in the Group's overall strategy.

 3. Group Risk and Compliance Committee